Mordech/bakers-dozen/README.md

 ```bash
 $ npm android
 ```
-Run Android in simulator
+Run Android in a simulator
 ```bash
 $ npm ios
 ```
-Run iOS in simulator
+Run iOS in a simulator